 Please be assured that Information Technology Services is working to make this process as smooth and simple as possible.
 Also, if questions arise, the DMU Help Desk will be available to provide technical support for 30 days following graduation.

 If all financial obligations and all academic requirements have been met, graduates will receive their diplomas following the ceremony.

 Diploma distribution will take place on the Skywalk Level of Hy-Vee Hall immediately following the ceremony, until 1:30 p.m.

 At Commencement, students receiving two degrees (an MPH, MHA, MBS or MSA) as well as the DO, DPM, MSPA or DPT will march and be seated with the candidates in their full-time (primary) degree program.
-Recognition for the second degree will be announced as they march across the stage for their primary degree.
+Recognition for the second degree will be announced as the graduate marches across the stage for the primary degree.

 Students receiving dual MPH and MHA degrees will be recognized for both degrees as the final candidates to march across the stage for these programs.